Seema Mustafa: Political career

-Mustafa has been associated with several communist and socialist political parties since the 1980s.
+Mustafa has been associated with several socialist political parties since the 1980s.
 She wrote the authorised biography of former prime minister VP Singh, entitled The Lonely Prophet, and was closely associated with him during his lifetime.
 She was a member of his party, the Janata Dal, for many years.
 She once contested the UP provincial assembly elections as a Janata Dal candidate but lost.

 Mustafa also contested parliamentary elections to the Lok Sabha two times (1991 and 1996) from the Domariaganj constituency in Uttar Pradesh, but lost badly and even forfeited her election deposit on both occasions.
 In the 1991 elections, she took the 4th position in 1991 and in 1996, the 10th position.
 In 1991, she contested as a candidate of the Indian Congress (Socialist) - Sarat Chandra Sinha, an obscure splinter of the Indian National Congress (Socialist), itself a splinter of the Congress party.
 In 1996, she contested as an independent candidate.

 In 2012–13, Mustafa associated herself with the Communist Party of India (Marxist) (CPM) in its campaign to pressure the government of India to oppose the US and support Iran on the issue of Iran's right to develop nuclear weapons.
 Mustafa is part of the CPM's Committee to Campaign for an Independent Foreign Policy.
-She has written extensively in opposition to the Indo-US Nuclear Agreement.
+She has written in opposition to the Indo-US Nuclear Agreement.